Byblos: Middle Bronze

-Objects have been found at Byblos naming the 12th Dynasty king Senusret II, the 13th Dynasty Egyptian king Neferhotep I.
+In the Middle Bronze IIA, objects have been found at Byblos naming the 12th Dynasty king Senusret II, the 13th Dynasty Egyptian king Neferhotep I.

 Late Bronze

-The rulers of Byblos maintained close relationships with the New Kingdom pharaohs of Ancient Egypt.
+During the Late Bronze Age, the rulers of Byblos maintained close relationships with the New Kingdom pharaohs of Ancient Egypt.

+Amarna period

 Around 1350 BC, the Amarna letters include 60 letters from Rib-Hadda and his successor Ili-Rapih who were rulers of Byblos, writing to the Egyptian government.
 This is mainly due to Rib-Hadda's constant pleas for military assistance from Akhenaten.
 They also deal with the conquest of neighbouring city-states by the Habiru.

+Ramesside period

 It appears Egyptian contact peaked during the 19th dynasty, only to decline during the 20th and 21st dynasties.
 In addition, when the New Kingdom collapsed in the 11th century BC, Byblos ceased being a colony and became the foremost city of Phoenicia.
 Although the archaeological evidence seems to indicate a brief resurgence during the 22nd and 23rd dynasties, it is clear after the Third Intermediate Period the Egyptians started favouring Tyre and Sidon instead of Byblos.